lilianaramosvz/portalVoluntariosBAG/README_emulator.md

 # optional: run helper script
 .\start-emulators.ps1
 # or run directly
-firebase emulators:start --only functions,firestore,auth
+firebase emulators:start --only functions,firestore
 ```

-The Functions emulator listens on port 5001, Firestore on 8080 and Auth on 9099 by default.
+The Functions emulator listens on port 5001 and Firestore on 8080 by default.

 2) Point the frontend to emulators